MaryamAbdul-Aziz/maryam_2025/_posts/2025-02-27-natm-final.md

 I have also learned a lot about myself and my own strengths and weaknesses.
 I think I have a strong suit for **problem solving**, including debugging, trying unique solutions, working around an issue, and **asking for help**, communicating my needs well.

 One of my weaknesses is **project synergy** with the rest of my group; while we communicate a lot about our issues and what needs to get done, many times, our project **felt out of sync with itself** as different parts all worked on their own like free agents.
 In the future, I will try to **ensure unity within my group** so that the finished project looks cohesive.

+In future Computer Science courses, I will ensure that I **communicate well with my group** and check on others' code to **ensure that there is a sense of cohesion**.
+I also plan on starting **study groups, attending office hours**, visitng forums, and contiuing to **ask questions** so I have the highest possible understanding of the subject and my code.

 <button onclick="toTop()" id="topBtn" title="Go to top">Top</button>